Skip to content

 }

-// `apply plugin` stuffs are used with `buildscript`.
+// `apply plugin` stuff are used with `buildscript`.

 apply plugin: 'java'